Tryon and Associates

 FUN PLACES TO GO

-ARTICLES AND POSITION PAPERS: To help explain the basis for many of the processes we present in our seminars, we offer a growing collection of papers published on the web along with some of our position papers.
-More are on the way.
+ARTICLES AND POSITION PAPERS: To help explain the basis for many of the processes we present in my seminars, I offer a growing collection of position papers that launched or support my thinking.

 • Bridging the Knowledge Gap (Chuck Tryon) - Organizations of all sizes and types recognize the value of Knowledge Management but are struggling in efforts to make it a tangible practice.
 Chuck Tryon, in association with Dr. Suliman Hawamdeh, have created a Knowledge Retention Policy to help bridge the looming gaps in organizational knowledge and also help bridge the gap from KM concept to KM reality.
 Part One of this paper discusses the case for a Knowledge Retention Policy (KRP) while Part Two describes the content of the KRP along with a real world example of how it was used.